platformsh/platformsh-docs/src/development/troubleshoot.md

 ### Check php.access.log

-The php.access.log contains the page executions by php-fpm.
+If you are using PHP, the php.access.log contains the page executions by PHP-FPM.
 It also includes the execution time and peak memory usage of each request.
 This can be used to find pages and scripts that use too much memory or time to finish.

 Show 10 slowest page loads in the last 1000 requests: `tail -n 1000 php.access.log | sort -n -k 4 | tail`

 ### Build and deploy hooks

-Hooks are almost always the cause of long build time.
+Hooks are frequently the cause of long build time.
 If they run into problem they can cause the build to fail or hang indefinitely.

 You should test each hook and deploy command in your local development environment.